KeyboardKit/website/collections/_features/Text-Routing.md

 KeyboardKit adds ways to make text routing easier. ``KeyboardInputViewController`` has a custom ``textInputProxy`` that can be set to route text from the original proxy to any other text field.

-[KeyboardKit Pro][Pro] unlocks even more capabilities, such as a text fields that automatically register and resign as the main text document proxy.
-You can read more about it further down.
+[KeyboardKit Pro][Pro] unlocks even more capabilities, such as a text fields that automatically register and resign as the main proxy.
+Information about Pro features can be found at the end of this article.